sionara/php/README.md

 ## Steps

-1. Open up a new file and name it output.php
+1. Open up a new file and name it output.php.
-2. Copy the content from sample.html and paste it into your new PHP file
+2. Copy the content from sample.html and paste it into your new PHP file.
-3. Convert the HTML code in between the `<body>` and `</body>` from HTML to PHP
+3. Convert the HTML code in between the `<body>` and `</body>` from HTML to PHP.
 4. For example the first line of HTML in the `<body>` tag is:

 ```